encord-team/encord-client-python/docs/source/tutorials/projects.rst

 Fetching project API keys
 -------------------------

-All API keys for an existing project can be obtained via the |sdk|.
 All API keys for an existing project can be obtained using the ``<project_hash>`` which uniquely identifies a project.
 Before you can fetch API keys, you need to i) :ref:`create a project <tutorials/projects:Creating a project>` and ii) :ref:`add API keys <tutorials/projects:Creating a project api key>`.